Lightbox Image

 Wright Township

-Wright Township is a quiet, residential community in Mountain Top with a blend of suburban neighborhoods and rural charm.
-Families enjoy Wright Township Recreation Park, while outdoor lovers can explore the Black Diamond Trailhead along the D&L Trail within the Pinchot State Forest and the Big Wapwallopen Creek Trail.
+Wright Township blends quiet residential neighborhoods with recreational amenities and a growing commercial district.
+Residents enjoy Wright Township Recreation Park, while outdoor lovers can explore the Black Diamond Trailhead along the D&L Trail and the Big Wapwallopen Creek Trail.

 Learn More